Razat94/learngit/README.md

 ### How to add files and make a commit in one command:
 ` $ git commit -a -m "message" `

-### …or push an existing Git repository from the command line to a Github repo
+### â€¦or push an existing Git repository from the command line to a Github repo
 > Run this command initially if you're pushing to a new Github repo:
 > <br> ` $ git remote add origin [Github Repo URL].git `